Maintaining Shooting Footwear

-We get some wellie boots and hill boots returned to us with customers saying they are faulty as either rubber has perished or stitching or leather has cracked or failed.
-In the vast majority of cases the failure isn’t down to the product or it’s manufacture, it is down to lack of cleaning and care.
+In the vast majority of cases, when leather or rubber boots split & the failure isn’t down to the product or its manufacture, it is down to lack of cleaning and care.
 You wouldn’t expect your car to continue running well without servicing it and the same can be said of your footwear which also needs to be “serviced” and looked after if you want your boots to last.

 In terms of maintaining your wellington boots there is not much that you will need to do in order to keep the rubber in good condition and it doesn’t take long to do.